Roland D-70

-The Roland D-70 is a 76 note Super LA synthesizer produced in Japan in 1990. it featured a pixel backlit LCD display and competed with the likes of the Korg M1 and T-series workstations and Yamaha SY77 workstation, although the D-70 was not itself a workstation because it lacked a sequencer.
+The Roland D-70 is a 76 note Super LA synthesizer produced in Japan in 1990. it featured a pixel backlit LCD and competed with the likes of the Korg M1 and T-series workstations and Yamaha SY77 workstation, although the D-70 was not itself a workstation because it lacked a sequencer.
 The D-70 can also split or layer the four tones that constitute a patch and has the same TVF filters used later in the JD-800.
 It has onboard drums sounds and is 6-part multi timbral (5 synth parts and one drum part).
 It has four left control faders that can be assigned in real time to the following paramemeters: Level, Pan, Tuning, Cutoff, Resonance, Attack, and Release.
 It has three modes of play: Mono, Polyphonic, Split.
 Despite being anticipated as a "Super D-50", it is in fact a different machine, a prototype of what would later become the JD-800 and the very successful JV series full-sample playback synths (ROMplers).